-The D8 is standard with one HDMI 2.1 (or DP 1.4) input interface port, which can meet the requirements of 8K input signal transmission.
+The D8 is standard with one HDMI 2.1 input interface and D8 PLUS is standard with one HDMI 2.1 input interface and one DP 1.4 input interface, which can meet the requirements of 8K input signal transmission.

-The D8 is equipped with a 4-inch LCD touch screen, which optimizes the overall front panel aesthetic design.
+The D series is equipped with a 4-inch LCD touch screen, which optimizes the overall front panel aesthetic design.